 4.License conditions affecting bypasses.

-use of auxillary treatment facilities, retention of untreated wastes or maintenance during normal equipment downtime, the
+as the use of auxiliary treatment facilities, retention of untreated wastes or maintenance during normal

-department shall fashion appropriate license allowances and conditions.
+equipment downtime, the department shall fashion appropriate license allowances and

 5.Modification, reopening and revocation.